Feminism in Latin America: Indigenous Feminism in Latin America

-Revolutionary/feminist mobilization
+Revolutionary/Feminist Mobilization

 Men and Women both participated in revolutions that presented Revolutionary Feminism.
 These soldiers are fighting in the civil war in El Salvador.

-Some experts, such as Julie Shayne, believe that in Latin America the phenomenon of female, feminism movements should be called revolutionary feminism.
+Some experts, such as Julie Shayne, believe that in Latin America, the phenomenon of female feminist movements should be called revolutionary feminism.
 Julie Shayne argues that a revolutionary feminism is one born of revolutionary mobilization.

-As Shayne was researching this phenomenon in El Salvador during the 1980s, she came across Lety Mendez, a former member and head of the women's secretariat of the Frente Farabundo Marti para la Liberacion Nacional, one of the major political parties of El Salvador.
-Mendez was at the forefront of the Salvadoran Civil War, and she knew from direct experience how necessary women are to any revolution, though she also believed their role is often forgotten.
-Mendez explained that women were one of the sole reasons the left had support and were able to move through El Salvador.
+As Shayne was researching this phenomenon in El Salvador during the 1980s, she came across Lety Mendez, a former member and head of the women's secretariat of the Frente Farabundo Martí para la Liberación Nacional, one of El Salvador's major political parties.
+Mendez was at the forefront of the Salvadoran Civil War, and she knew from direct experience how necessary women are to any revolution.
+However, she also believed their role is often forgotten.
+Mendez explained that women were one of the few reasons the left had support and were able to move through El Salvador.

-In the late 1990s, Shayne traveled to Cuba and interviewed Maria Antonia Figuero: she and her mother had worked alongside Castro during the dictatorship of Fulgencio Batista.
-Figueroa also described an experience of women essentially carrying a revolution on their backs, but being undermined in the role they played in the revolution or not being to progress past the machismo and sexism, both of which were still rampant after their respective revolutions.
+In the late 1990s, Shayne traveled to Cuba and interviewed Maria Antonia Figuero, who had worked alongside Castro during the dictatorship of Fulgencio Batista.
+Figueroa also described women essentially carrying a revolution on their backs, yet being undermined in the roles they played, or unable to progress past machismo and sexism, both of which were still rampant after their respective revolutions.

-Both of these women's feminist ideologies were born out of the need for equality they saw was either not being met or being disregarded after their countries’ successful or attempted revolutions.
-This feminism born out of the fight against oppressive regimes has given way to a new look of feminism that can be found throughout Latin America.
+Both of these women's feminist ideologies were born out of the need for equality they saw was either not being met or being disregarded after their countries' successful or attempted revolutions.
+This feminism, born out of the fight against oppressive regimes, has given way to a new look of feminism that can be found throughout Latin America.

-Feminist mobilization or gathering can be seen in Shaye's research of Chilean women and their nation's government-organized mothers’ center.
-She witnessed that the gathering of these women and the sharing of their stories of oppression and domestic violence led the way to “Strategic (feminist) mobilization”.
-These gatherings were not only unique to Chile, but were found throughout Latin America - Bogota, Colombia (1981), Lima, Perú (1983), Bertioga, Brazil (1985), Taxco, Mexico (1987), and San Bernardo, Argentina (1990) - through the 1980s known as Encuentros.
-These biannual meetings brought together grassroot and professional feminists and allowed these women to discuss their experiences and the progression of their countries.
+Feminist mobilization or gathering can be seen in Shaye's research on Chilean women and their nation's government-organized mothers' center.
+She witnessed that the gathering of these women and the sharing of their stories of oppression and domestic violence led the way to "Strategic (feminist) mobilization".
+These gatherings were not unique to Chile, but were found throughout Latin America - Bogotá, Colombia (1981), Lima, Perú (1983), Bertioga, Brazil (1985), Taxco, Mexico (1987), and San Bernardo, Argentina (1990) - through the 1980s known as Encuentros.
+These biannual meetings brought together grassroots and professional feminists and allowed these women to discuss their experiences and the progression of their countries.